genderkit/blog/_posts/2018-07-27-universities.md

 ---
 layout: post
 title: How well does your university support its gender diverse student body?
+description: Trans, nonbinary, and other non-conforming students are everywhere - but what guidance has your university published about it?
 date: 2018-06-06 18:00:00 +0000
+feature:
+  image: /assets/images/uni-publications.jpg
+  caption: Pictures of several trans-related university publications
 ---

 ![Pictures of several trans-related university publications]({{ "/assets/images/uni-publications.jpg" | absolute_url | replace: '0.0.0.0', '127.0.0.1' }})